katsup07/Pizza-Shop-Picker/README.md

 # pizza-shop-picker
 Choose a pizza shop, order pizzas, and create your own.
-It uses React JS.

 # Install
 Download zip file, run npm install, and then run npm start.